amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 ### Multiple-Item Model
 The multiple-item model uses multiple DynamoDB items to store all values for a single key.
-In terms of Titan backend implementations, the key becomes the DynamoDB hash key, and each column becomes the range key in its own item.
+In terms of JanusGraph backend implementations, the key becomes the DynamoDB hash key, and each column becomes the range key in its own item.
 The column values are stored in its own attribute.